aiman-al-masoud/deixiscript/README.md

 - anaphora work as if each entity got the current timestamp whenever it is mentioned.
 When function ask() is called from findAll() the deictic dict is NOT updated.

+- pronouns are defined through derivation clauses that have an entity as "conseq" part.

 - 3 basic and 1 semi-basic verbs (EQUALS,IS-A,HAS-AS,BE), EQUALS cannot be
   overriden, all the others can, BE defaults to EQUALS in the most general case.